microchip-pic-avr-solutions/mchv3-dspic33ck64mc105-pfc/README.md

      In this case, **XC16(v2.00)** is selected.
      - After selecting Hardware Tool and Compiler Toolchain, Device Pack, click the button **Apply**

-     Please ensure that the selected MPLAB® XC16 Compiler and Device Pack support the device configured in the firmware
+     Please ensure that the selected MPLAB® XC16 Compiler and Device Pack support the device configured in the firmware.
      <p align="left">
      <img  src="images/projectpropertiessettings.png"></p>

 5. Ensure that the checkbox **Load symbols when programming or building for production (slows process)** is checked under the **Loading** category of the **Project Properties** window.
      <p align="left">
      <img  src="images/loadvariables.png"></p>

 6. To build the project (in this case, **pfc.X**) and program the device dsPIC33CK64MC105, click **Make and Program Device Main project** on the toolbar
      <p align="left">
      <img  src="images/deviceprogramming.png"></p>